Jessica Paré

-Jessica Paré (born December 5, 1980) is a Canadian actress and singer known for her co-starring roles on the AMC series Mad Men and the CBS series SEAL Team.
+Jessica Paré (born December 5, 1980) is a Canadian actress and musician known for her co-starring roles on the AMC series Mad Men and the CBS series SEAL Team.
 She has also appeared in the films Stardom (2000), Lost and Delirious (2001), Wicker Park (2004), Suck (2009), Hot Tub Time Machine (2010), and Brooklyn (2015).

 Early life and family

 Paré was born in Montreal, Quebec, the daughter of Anthony Paré, former chair of the education department at McGill University, and Louise Mercier, a conference interpreter.
 She grew up in the Montreal neighbourhood of Notre-Dame-de-Grâce with three brothers.
 She speaks English and French.
+Her family is of French Canadian and Irish descent.

 Paré's father was an actor and drama teacher who toured with a theatre company, and her mother acted in amateur productions; her uncle Paul was a comedian with the sketch comedy troupe Radio Free Vestibule.
 Paré watched her father at rehearsals as a child and became interested in acting while helping him learn his lines for a production of The Tempest.

 Her relatives include great-grandfather Al Paré and great-great-uncles Noah and Henry Timmins.
-18th-century Irish dramatist, fiction writer, essayist and actress Elizabeth Griffith is also Paré ancestor through her son, politician Richard Griffith.
+18th-century Irish dramatist, fiction writer, essayist and actress Elizabeth Griffith is also Paré's ancestor through her son, politician Richard Griffith.